roddevwork/dom-exercices-javascript/README.md

 ## Description:

--Exercises from a JavaScript DOM workshop I did with Html, Css and JavaScript.
-Using type="module" and the BEM methodology
+-A single page of exercises from manipulate the document object model(DOM) of Javascript.
+I did with Html, Css and JavaScript.
+Using type="module" and the BEM methodology.

 ## Steps:

 - First step: Create a menu-hamburger
-- Second step:
+- Second step: Create section one: Digital clock and Sound alarm
 - Third step:
 - Fourth step:
 - Fifth step: